 This course is a seminar that will investigate the narratives of conflict in the Old Testament.
 In particular, this course will deal with 7 narratives of conflict in the Old Testament, i.e., conflicts between God and a man/woman, among family members, and among the members in a believing community, etc. This course will interpret each narrative of conflict by a synchronic approach (rhetorical or structural analysis), re-read each narrative in relation to conflict, and find some principles for the solution of conflict from each narrative.
-The first part of each class period will be devoted to exegesis of each narrative of conflict.
-The second part of each class period will be devoted to critical reading of each narrative in the perspective of conflict.
+The first part of each class period will be devoted to exegesis of each narrative in the perspective of conflict.